mpv-player/mpv/DOCS/man/ipc.rst

 it's necessary to write an external program that uses overlapped file I/O (or some wrapper like .NET's NamedPipeClientStream.)

+You can open the pipe in PuTTY as "serial" device.
+This is not very comfortable, but gives a way to test interactively without having to write code.

 Protocol
 --------